Best Fiskars Hatchet For Kindling (tested with pics)

 As the smallest Fiskars splitting axe, it’s just shy of 17.5” long with roughly a 2lb flared splitting head.
 This axe can flex between one-handed use for kindling and two-handed use splitting larger logs.
 It can go up to about 8″ wide logs.

+The X11 is much more powerful than the X7.
 The extra weight in the head helps split kindling and even tinder.
 An easy tap will usually get things started.
-You won’t need big swings to pop small pieces apart.
+You often won’t need big swings to pop small pieces apart.

 As evidence – I cut my thumb with this axe like a dumbass processing kindling, ONE DAY AFTER I finished this article.